 ‘What’s wrong with her today?’
 Gunter asked.

-‘Says nurse tried to poison her,’ Grandmother said as she glanced at the tall Nordic woman scrubbing a pot in the kitchen wash basin.
+Grandmother glanced at the tall Nordic woman scrubbing a pot in the kitchen wash basin.
+‘Says nurse tried to poison her.’

 His mother’s screams warbled, resonating from the room above them and bouncing off the rose-printed walls.
 Gunter and his grandmother looked at each other.
 They knew they couldn’t compete with the Banshee screaming.
 Gunter heard his sister cooing, calming the troubled beast.